yantonov/alias/README.md

 ### About target executable location
 There are two options:
-1. You can explicitly define the target executable using 'executable' parameter (see sample [here](https://github.com/yantonov/alias/blob/master/docs/sample_config.toml)).
+1. You can explicitly define the target executable using 'executable' parameter (see the example [here](https://github.com/yantonov/alias/blob/master/docs/sample_config.toml)).
 2. Without explicit configuration, the app tries to detect the target executable automatically by trying to find an existing file with the same name later in the PATH.
 In that case, you have to add this alias application in front of the target executable in terms of the PATH variable.